What is abacavir and lamivudine?

 Follow all directions on your prescription label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

 Abacavir and lamivudine may be taken with or without food.
+Tell the doctor if a child taking this medicine has trouble swallowing the tablet.

 This medicine comes with a Medication Guide and a Warning Card that lists the symptoms of an allergic reaction.
 Read this information carefully and carry the Warning Card with you at all times so you will know what symptoms to watch for.